gaultier/blog/go_dtrace_see_all_network_traffic.md

 }
 ```

+Then, no need to provide a PID in the DTrace invocation: `sudo dtrace -s myscript.d`.

 ### Trace all system calls for networking

 Multiple probes can be grouped with commas when they share the same action, so we can instrument *all* system calls that do networking in a compact manner.
 Fortunately, they share the same first few arguments in the same order.
 I did not list every single one here, this just for illustrative purposes: